shanebweaver/mycoblog/_posts/2019-02-01-martha-build.md

 ## Maintenance + Cleaning

 ### Grow chamber
 As with all setups, there needs to be some level of cleanup every few weeks.
-Simply wipe down the tent components with 70% isopropyl alchohol, and difficult areas can be hit with a Lysol spray:
+Simply wipe down the tent components with 70% isopropyl alchohol, and difficult to reach areas can be hit with a spray:

 - Tent plastic
 - Tent frame + racks